KokkinosThanos/Sirin-is-a-Fairy/README.md

 # Sirin-is-a-Fairy

-A responsive web site made with CSS RULES.
+A responsive website made with CSS RULES techniques.